 I’ve always thought that the unfortunate thing about going vegan is that the time at which people are most likely to ask challenging questions or give a lot of pushback is when you have the least amount of history fielding those tricky questions.

-When you go vegan, it can feel as if you are supposed to have a degree in nutrition, animal husbandry, modern day farming, and psychology – all on the first day.
+At first, it can feel as if you are supposed to have a degree in nutrition, animal husbandry, modern day farming, and psychology – all on day one.

 How do you answer difficult questions and keep your sense of humor?

-Here are some common questions and concerns I’ve gotten over the years, as well as my thoughts on the “lifestyle” component of going vegan.
+Here are some common questions and concerns I’ve gotten over the years, as well as my thoughts on the “lifestyle” component of going animal product-free.
 Because while food gets a lot of the press, it’s the interpersonal dynamics that can be hardest to finagle.

 “Vegan food” often gets put into a box as if it were a category all on its own.
-But the fact is, everyone eats vegan food, regardless of whether or not they’re vegan.
+But the fact is, everyone eats it, regardless of how they define themselves.

 Vegan food is just food.
 It’s apples, bananas, peanuts, and grapes.
-Everyone eats vegan food.
+Everyone eats it.
 They just don’t call it that.

 Being the odd person out can be tiresome in group settings.
 Being the butt of jokes can get boring and old.
 Here are some thoughts on how to navigate the same tired jokes.